-A Taste of Bombay Chaat Corner (Guest Post)
+A Taste of Bombay Chaat Corner (Closed)

 (Ed.
 Note: I’m happy to share with you this guest post from I Love Memphis intern Savannah Lyons about her visit to Bombay Chaat Corner.
 Also congrats to Savannah on her recent graduation from the University of Memphis!)

 In my final semester of school, I took an Indian literature class; it quickly became a favorite.
 While I learned a lot about the country’s history and culture, there was one thing I still wasn’t sure about — what authentic Indian food tasted like.

 After hearing about Bombay Chaat House through my professor (thanks, Dr. Scraba!), my friend Julianne and I decided to give the low-key Indian restaurant a try.
 It’s located inside the India Bazaar, which is on Hacks Cross Road.

 First thing’s first: Bombay Chaat Corner is not the place to go if you’re looking for white tablecloths and fine china.
 There isn’t any music or interior design flourishes.
 Food is served in paper bowls and styrofoam cups.
 And the numerical menu list is backwards.

 But for me, that’s what gave it its charm.